Small businesses will be banned from charging any fees for card payments from next year.

 Loss to small businesses?

 However, the new rules seemingly don’t take into account the large charges made on merchants by card providers.
-American Express and PayPal levy unusually high surcharges, and it appears that merchants will now be expected to absorb these, potentially resulting in higher prices for consumers.
+American Express and PayPal levy unusually high fees, and it appears that merchants will now be expected to absorb these, potentially resulting in higher prices for consumers.

 Speaking to the Guardian, MoneySavingExpert managing editor Guy Anker said: “We expect some companies will raise prices for all to compensate for the loss, which could hit those who currently pay in cash.”